pcdshub/pcdshub.github.io/source/style.rst

 ====
 Our code follows `PEP-8`_ guidelines.
 Please look there for any code style matters.
 Since this is a very widely used standard, Google is also very helpful if you have any questions.
+To standardize our convention for strings, please use single quotes except for when the string itself contains single quotes.

 Docstrings
 ==========